 Is access to clean water a human right?

-Human rights are rights inherent to every person on earth.
+Human rights are rights inherent to every person.
 They include the right to life, liberty, freedom from slavery and torture, freedom of opinion and expression, and the right to work and education.
 As specified in UN Resolution 64/292, every human has the right to clean water and sanitation.
 It states that clean drinking water and sanitation are “essential to the realization of all human rights,” which demonstrates how the UN recognizes that access to an adequate supply of clean drinking water is the very bedrock on which society builds every other human right — but how can we define what ‘adequate’ means?

 Is the right to water the same in every country?